This article includes suggestions to help you set up your Ring device with the best possible connectivity and speed.

 The Chime Pro is a Ring product designed to extend the range of your wireless network, as well as notify you about doorbell and motion alerts within the home.

 Simply plug in the Chime Pro in a location roughly half-way between your Ring device and your Wi-Fi router, and follow the simple steps in the Ring app to set up.

 If you want to improve your wifi coverage for your whole house, then a mesh network might be a good option for you, especially if you have a large home.
 These systems work by having multiple units positioned throughout a home, and allow devices to connect to the strongest signal closest to the device.
 Most large internet providers have their own mesh wireless systems, and leading brands also have products available.

 Most of the large internet providers have their own mesh wireless systems.
 Ring offers the eero mesh network, if you'd like to see it, click here.

 - Try turning off or unplugging some of your electronics.

 - Some electronic devices such as PCs, TVs, and video game consoles can be wired directly into your router using Ethernet.
 Attaching these devices to a wired connection will free up bandwidth on the Wi-Fi.

 - Try moving other electronic devices.
 Even a few feet can make a big difference.

 - Most Ring devices are designed to function with a 2.4GHz Wi-Fi signal for the best range.
-Other devices can operate using a 5GHz signal.
-Try switching any devices that can manage it over to the 5GHz signal.

 Still having trouble with your device connectivity?
 Contact our Customer Support Center directly.